When do classes run?

 Do I need to be fit to start taekwondo?

 The answer here is absolutely not!!
-It is daunting, taking up a new sport if you have not done any exercise for a while, and worrying if you'll be struggling to keep up is completely natural, but we are a friendly and supportive club and everyone works at their own pace.
+It is daunting, taking up a new sport if you have not done any exercise for a while, and worrying if you'll struggle to keep up is completely natural, but we are a friendly and supportive club and everyone works at their own pace.

-The warm-up includes lots of Pilates-style exercises with adaptations which will get your muscles warm but let you take it at your own pace.
+The adults' warm-up includes lots of low-impact Pilates-style exercises with adaptations which will get your muscles warm but let you take it at your own pace.
 Likewise the padwork, which is generally done in pairs allowing you to work at your own speed.

 Learning taekwondo is a journey of self-betterment, which means you improve at your own speed.
 The aim is not to reach a universal "one-size-fits-all" goal, but to see development in yourself after each class.